 - Agatha's reaction to violence directed against the Castle.

 Agatha: Hey, you kids!
 STOP HITTING MY HOUSE!

 - Next strip: it looks like Mechanicsburg wholeheartedly ships Agatha/Gil.
-Complete with Stop Helping Me! from Gil, though naturally Zeetha is having way too much fun to stop.
+Complete with Unwanted Assistance to Gil, though naturally Zeetha is having way too much fun to stop.

 - This strip, if you're familiar with Baba Yaga and Russian fairy tales.

 Agatha: Why do you even bother keeping this running?